jarrellmark/homepage/README.md

   * [code](https://github.com/jarrellmark/uCapsule)
 * Description
   * Mobile site simulating a fully loaded iPod.
   * Input is a list of artists.
 Upon clicking an artist, an album list is retrieved.
 Upon clicking an album, a song list is retrieved.
-Upon clicking on a song, a video is retrieved from YouTube
+Upon clicking on a song, a video is retrieved from YouTube.
 * Technical Details
   * Implemented entirely in client-side HTML5 and Javascript.